Chris1221/Chris1221/README.md

 Welcome to my Github page.

-I am currently working as a research scientist at Deep Genomics in Toronto.
+I am currently a senior scientist at Deep Genomics in Toronto.
+My work involves using machine learning and AI to identify causal drug targets from human genetics data.
 I previously completed my DPhil working with Gerton Lunter and Thomas Milne at the University of Oxford.
 Check out my [website](http://chrisbcole.me/) for a breakdown of previous projects and repositories of interest.
-Most of my work is done in python, followed closely by R and C++.
-I also have hobbiest interests in Rust development.
-Outside of work, I am an avid hiker, coffee enthusiast, and home baker (though the last is a work in progress).

 <!--